pat/blog/_posts/2009-04-10-speaking-khmer.markdown

 title: "Speaking Khmer"
 redirect_from: "/posts/speaking_khmer/"
 categories:
+  - cambodia
+  - travel
+  - khmer
+  - guide
-  - cambodia travel khmer guide language
+  - language
+excerpt: "While I’m pretty good with programming languages, spoken languages is a completely different kettle of fish.
+Still, I spent a long enough time in Cambodia to pick up some Khmer."
 ---
 \*This is the second of [my guides to Cambodia](http://freelancing-gods.com/posts/pats_guide_to_cambodia.*)